brunosantanati/git-tests/README.md

 After run the command, if we've changed multiple lines of a file we'll be asked:
 (1/1) Stage this hunk [y,n,q,a,d,s,e,?]?
 We can respond s to split the staging of the changes and choose them separately afterwards.
+Type y to stage the change or n to not stage it.

 ##################################################